What's in your soap?

 Want more personal assistance?
 You can upgrade your class to include 30 minutes on Skype or Facetime.
 Although I'm confident everyone can learn to make soap through this class, you might want to discuss the realities of starting a soapmaking business, or you might want me to see how a batch of soap turned out.
 Although I can't be available for emergency calls when you're in the midst of making a batch of soap, I can help with a post-mortem of a batch gone bad.
 Or maybe you just want the security of knowing that you have someone to talk to (rather than posting in the discussion area) whenever some type of challenge or question comes up.
 By taking advantage of the upgrade, you save 50% off the regular price of a consultation.

 In 2002, Deborah and her family moved to 32 aces on a creek in the middle of nowhere to grow their own food organically.
 With the help of goats, sheep, pigs, and poultry, they produce 100% of their meat, eggs, and dairy products, as well as a large percentage of their vegetables, fruit, and herbs.
-Deborah is the author of three books, Homegrown and Handmade, Ecothrifty, and Raising Goats Naturally, as well as the ebook Just Kidding.
+Deborah is the author of five books, including Homegrown and Handmade, Ecothrifty, and Raising Goats Naturally, as well as the ebook Just Kidding.
 She also teaches sustainable agriculture courses online for the University of Massachusetts - Amherst.
 She has been teaching Raising Dairy Goats Sustainably since 2013 and Pastured Poultry since 2015.